 I was somewhat shocked to see the precarious nature of the gun position......especially as I had been jumping around trying to photograph the best view.

-It is now only a matter of time before it crashes down onto the beach.
+It is only a matter of time before the bunker crashes down onto the beach.

 Up the beach, north, towards Filey there is a large bunker that has been washed onto the beach.